Translation as a Prism: Diffracting Languages

 7/03/19 7:00 pmFree

-How can legacies, ancestries, and historical trajectories be reconfigured, reimagined and re-membered in and through translation as a counter-practice of boundary-making?
-Writer and translator Khashayar Naderehvandi and writer Lucie Mercier reflect on translation as both practice and as a theoretical prism.
+Can translation work as a way to counter boundaries and reimagine histories?
+Writer and translator Khashayar Naderehvandi and philosopher Lucie Mercier reflect on translation as a practice and as a theoretical prism.

 If the history of culture and thought in Europe operates by way of establishing boundaries, how can certain legacies, ancestries, and historical trajectories be re-membered in and through the practices of (literary) translation and poetry?
 What does translation as witnessing mean?